 The devil’s advocate was a position that the Catholic church first used in the 1500s to argue against candidates for sainthood.
 The job of the devil’s advocate was to find reasons not to move forward with the canonization, to uncover any character flaws.
 This process is also important in business decision-making and is described well in Edward de Bono’s book Six Thinking Hats.

-Decide Based on Principle, not Emotion
+Decide based on principle, not emotion

-This is probably the toughest way to improve decision-making because when leaders are making decisions based on emotion, they are usually totally blinded to what is happening.
+This is probably the toughest way to improve decision-making, because when leaders are making decisions based on emotion, they are usually totally blinded to what is happening.
 Emotion can make our thinking seem clear even though it is extremely clouded.
 Emotion trumps logic every time.
 The best way to avoid this trap is for a leader to surround himself with a team that not only sees things differently, but that also is willing to speak up when the leader is emotionally hijacked.

 I suspect that some leaders reading this article think the advice might be good for others, while they have a great track record of making decisions.
 I understand that feeling.
 However, I also know that probabilities will catch up with even the best decisions-makers.
-Using the steps here will help leaders ensure they have a good process even if the outcome is negative.
+Using the steps above will help leaders ensure they have a good process even if the outcome is negative.

-Bill Yeargin is CEO of Correct Craft.
+Bill Yeargin is the CEO of Correct Craft.